 Learn something new every day More Info... by email

-The Taiping Rebellion was led by a Christian convert named Hong Xiuquan.
+The rebellion was led by a Christian convert named Hong Xiuquan.
 He espoused many non-mainstream Christian views, including the view that he was the younger brother of Jesus Christ.
 During the mid-19th century there was a great deal of anti-Qing sentiment, stemming from a number of massive Qing military defeats, and general resentment by the Han majority at being ruled over by a Manchu minority.

 Hong Xiuquan saw it as his duty to liberate his brethren from what he saw as foreign rulers, and to spread the word of his brand of Christianity.
 He undertook the Taiping Rebellion in response to the Qing government clamping down on his religious organization, after years of operating in secrecy.

-The Taiping Rebellion started in Guangxi province in 1851.
+The rebellion started in Guangxi province in 1851.
 An army of more than ten-thousand rebels pushed Qing troops out of the town of Jintian.
 The Qing government tried to retake the city, but they were fought off, and Hong Xiuquan declared victory.
 A few months later he declared the sovereignty of the Heavenly Kingdom of Peace, and named himself its absolute ruler.

 Later that year, Hong Xiuquan, who had largely retired from public life, began to act suspiciously towards his second-in-command, Yang Xiuqing.
 He eventually had him put to death three years later, fearing that Yang was going to try to wrest control of the kingdom from him.
-At the same time, the Taiping Rebellion tried to foster international support by drawing in European allies.
+At the same time, the rebels tried to foster international support by drawing in European allies.

 The Europeans, however, decided to stay neutral in the affair.
 They supported neither Hong Xiuquan, nor the Qing government, unwilling to threaten trade relations with either side, should one prove ultimately victorious.
 The Taiping Rebellion also tried to build a broader base of support among the middle class in China, but was largely unsuccessful.
-The anti-Confucian sentiment that Hong Xiuquan, as a heterodox Christian, pushed in the Taiping Rebellion’s agenda alienated most middle class Chinese, who were devout Confucians.
+The anti-Confucian sentiment that Hong Xiuquan, as a heterodox Christian, pushed in the rebellion's agenda alienated most middle class Chinese, who were devout Confucians.

-It took another seven years for the Taiping Rebellion to truly end, however.
+It took another seven years for the rebellion to truly end, however.
 Hundreds of thousands of troops continued fighting, in spite of the fall of Nanjing.
 In late 1871, however, in a massive battle, the majority of the Taiping army was destroyed.
 Although the Taiping Rebellion had been stopped, a number of veterans of those wars went on to fight in the Hui, Panthay, and Nien Rebellions, which continued to harass the Qing for years to come.

 What was their aim?